OE4AMW/cx300-control/README.md

     mvn spring-boot:run

 The application will start and display a clock on the plugged-in Polycom CX300 phone.
-Keypresses and audio state are writen to the console.
+Keypresses and audio state are written to the console.